iliasedelkin/db_metrics_querying/README.md

-# db_metrics_querying
+## Sample SQL Queries

-Storing SQL queries for calculating the metrics from the databases
+This repository stores a few SQL queries for retreiving data and calculating the metrics from the databases.